pikesley/ultron/README.md

         set.sample.title.should == 'Dazzler (1981) #19'
       end

-There's also some Noddy exception handling:
+## Exceptions

 ### Catch and re-raise a 404

-    it 'should throw a Not Found exception', :vcr do begin
+    it 'should throw a 404 (wrapped in a Marvel exception) on a 404', :vcr do begin
         comic = Comics.find 1000000 # there are not a million comics
-      rescue NotFoundException => e
+      rescue MarvelException => e
         e.code.should == 404
         e.status.should == "We couldn't find that comic_issue"
       end